-We are dependent on our current and any future product discovery and development collaborators for our research and development funding.\
+We are dependent on our current and any future product discovery and development collaborators for our research and development funding.

 A key element of our strategy is to commercialize our flavor ingredients through product discovery and development collaborations.
-To date, substantially all of our research and development funding has been derived solely from research and development payments, license fees, milestone payments and cost reimbursement payments received under our collaborations.
+To date, substantially all of our research and development funding has been derived solely from research and development payments, upfront fees, milestone payments and cost reimbursement payments received under our collaborations.
 Substantially all of our research and development funding in the foreseeable future will result from these types of payments from these collaborations until such time, if ever, that we earn material royalties on future sales of consumer products incorporating our flavor ingredients.

 Our current collaborators may amend or not renew their agreements with us or, if they do, they may not be on terms that are as favorable to us as our current agreements.
-For example, our discovery and development collaboration with Cadbury concluded on January 14, 2010, and our second agreement with Nestlé was amended in May 2009 to reduce the remaining collaborative period by one year and to reduce Nestlé s funding obligations over the remaining collaborative period to reflect a commensurate reduction in our internal research and development resources dedicated to the Nestlé collaboration.
-More recently, on June 23, 2010 we entered into a term sheet with PepsiCo which includes key commercial and financial terms that the parties have agreed to use as the basis for negotiating a potential new multi-year collaborative research program.
-There can be no assurance that we will reach an agreement with PepsiCo on favorable terms, or at all, or that any collaboration agreement between us and PepsiCo will be on the terms that are currently being discussed.
+For example, our coffee and coffee whiteners agreement with Nestlé was amended in May 2009 to reduce the remaining collaborative period by one year and to reduce Nestlé s funding obligations over the remaining collaborative period to reflect a commensurate reduction in our internal research and development resources dedicated to the Nestlé collaboration.